**Keeping Safe during the Covid 19 Pandemic!**

 If someone is hurting you, doing things to you against your will or being mean to you, tell someone: your parents, your friends, trusted teachers or other staff at school.
 You should also speak to us if you are worried about someone else – a child or an adult.

-At Lane End Primary School, the staff with special training to help you to be safe are: Mrs Britton, Mrs Sammon or Mrs Sadler.
+At Lane End Primary School, the staff with special training to help you to be safe are: Mrs Britton, Mr Tabiner, Mrs Sammon, Mrs Dellow and Mrs Sadler.
 You don’t have to speak to those members of staff; any adult in school will be able to help you.

 If you don’t wish to speak to someone in school, you have other choices.
 You can phone childLine day or night.